niolabs/nio/docs/setup.rst

 Popular variables and their meaning:

+COMHOST
-``COMHOST`` - The publically accessible IP address of the master broker.
+  The publically accessible IP address of the master broker.
+PROJECT_ROOT

-``PROJECT_ROOT`` - Automatically populated by Nio and used to reference files and directories relative to the project root.
+  Automatically populated by Nio and used to reference files and directories relative to the project root.

 Logging
 ~~~~~~~